gl2668/whichState/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how the package works.
+If I want to find out which state the phone number 212-123-4567 is from, I will use the following:

 ``` r
 library(whichState)